cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 </template>
 </cypress-config-file>

-If you don't provide one, Cypress will try to infer your webpack config.
-If Cypress cannot or you want to make modifications to your config, you can pass it in manually via the `webpackConfig` option.
+If you don't provide a webpack config, Cypress will try to infer it.
+If Cypress cannot do so, or you want to make modifications to your config, you can specify it via the `webpackConfig` option.

 You can find an example React project that uses Webpack [here](https://github.com/cypress-io/cypress-component-examples/tree/main/setup-webpack-react-app).